 Cultural History Tour of Southern Tennessee

 Several of our visitors say they came to see the Amish because of their way of living.
 Their cultural difference makes them attractive to those interested in cultural history or who want to teach their kids about different people groups.
 We have a few places of national importance in our area!
 The Klu Klux Klan was founded on Rose Hill in Giles county in 1865, and we have the backward marker to this day!
 The Farm Community started in the 1970s when Stephen Gaskin migrated with over 60 buses from San Francisco to Summertown, Tennessee.
 The Bell and Benge routes of the Trail of Tears crossed in 1838 within a few weeks of each other on a small bridge where the piling is still visible today.
 This significance prompted the devotion of the Trail of Tears Interpretive Center and Pleasant Park Trail, where they also have the bridge overlook.
 We are not pushing anyone into living in a commune but adding this page for educational purposes.
-We believe having these cultural points of interest can enhance your Amish Adventure!
+We believe having these cultural points of interest can enhance your Amish Adventure and provide an opportunity to teach kids about these historical events!

 These groups put the "Commune" in "Community"

 The term "Commune" is a group of people living together and sharing possessions and responsibilities.
 This definition seems to fit several people groups and cultures.
 The Amish have a type of commune they call a church district.
 Amish people who vow to keep the Amish way of living will place themselves under the Ordnung and live according to its laws.
 The Amish define this arrangement differently depending on how the community sees the "order" the community is under.
 A New Order Amish community will have specific allowances compared to an Old Order Amish community.
 We will explain how these groups achieve communal life within their community!

 The Different Amish Communities